WatchdogCyberDefense/fortinet/README.md

 This repository provides a compact Cyber Threat Intelligence (CTI) feed for Fortigate Firewalls.
 Powered by AI/ML reinforcement learning, it delivers a minimal list of malicious IP addresses that blocks 60–70% of attacks.
 The small size ensures compatibility with most Fortigate models and uses minimal CPU resources, making it an efficient security solution for your network.
 This is "Security for the 99%"

+Check for Limitations.
+For example on a FortiGate 400F: o	✅ Maximum 5,000 address objects o	✅ Maximum 600 IPs per address group

 ---

 ### Script Contribution

 *Contributed by:*
+UAS.com.ph
 ---

 ### Prerequisites

 - Download the `WatchDogBlocklist-current.csv` file to your desktop.
 - If needed, rename the file to `WatchDogBlocklist-current.csv`.
+Rename it to [blocklist-addresses.conf]
 - Then Upload the file to your Fortigate firewall.

 ---